supermarsx/autogithubpullmerge/specs.md

 - Has extensive logging capabilities throughout the code
 - Provides install dependencies scripts for win, linux and macos
 - Provides compilation scripts for win, linux and macos
+- Dependencies managed via vcpkg manifest (vcpkg.json); no vendored third‑party libraries are committed to the repo.
+The `libs/` directory is ignored.
+- CMake optionally fetches fresh dependencies when configured with `-DAGPM_FETCH_DEPS=ON` (requires `VCPKG_ROOT` to point to a vcpkg install).
 - Provides extensive logging facilities and configurations
 - Has an updated readme with every feature, config and so on
 - has extensive rules configurations for merging